pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/review-stacks.md

 ## Configuring Review Stacks

 Review Stacks are powered by Pulumi Deployments, and require that your stacks are configured with [Deployment Settings](/docs/pulumi-cloud/deployments/reference/#deployment-settings).
+Review Stacks are configured at the branch level.
+If you utilize multiple branches for your development and release process, you will need to configure a Review Stack template for each one.

 Configuring Review Stacks is a simple three-step process: